jbossdemocentral/fuse-financial-cicd/README.md

 	**Option ONE:**

-	A. In admin console, top right hand corner, select *Personal Setting*, click on Tokens on the top tab, and click on **Add Access Token**.
+	A. In admin console, top right hand corner, select *Personal Settings*, click on Tokens on the top tab, and click on **Add Access Token**.

-	B. Crate the token by settin the following information
+	B. Create the token by setting the following information

 	- **Name**: demomgmttoken
 	- **Scopes**: Account Management API